niwamo/InfrastructureAutomationLab/README.md

                         can afford to make a better EDR platform than even the largest of companies could produce in-house
         - Why are we learning about infrastructure?
-            - Because we fall into the "small budget" and "impermanent infrastructure" categories
+            - Because (in the case of the original class audience) we fall into the "small budget" and "impermanent infrastructure" categories
             - We want to:
                 - automate our permanent infrastructure (primarily for maintability)
                 - automate our impermanent infrastructure (as a matter of practicality)